HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 WIth in this experiment, I learnt how to make a more complex replication through a multi step experiment that interacts with LEDs, buttons, and the buzzer.
 Learning how to create a more complex interaction further developed my problem solving skills.
 This is because whilst replicating this project I noticed that one of the LEDs were not operating.
 To solve this I first checked the code and found no problems.
 I then checked the connections on the breadboard and eventually discovered that the LED was not placed with the flat side in the correct direction.
 Consequently, by venturing out and completing a more complicated experiment I did encounter a obstacle but by overcoming this I developed my problem solving skills.

 This experiment could be used in a real life context through a board game that indicates when it is each players turn.
 This relates through the timing capabilities and the indicators of the LED and the piezo buzzer.
-This project could also be manufactured as a miniature pedestrian crossing for toy cars.
+This project could also be manufactured as a miniature pedestrian crossing for toy cars or a model train.